BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 ; To maintain isomorphism with [BIP32] and allow keys to be derived from ; this key, `chain-code` must be present. derived-key = (
-	is-public: bool,                     ; false if key is private, true if public
+	? is-private: bool .default false,   ; true if key is private, false if public
 	key-data: key-data-bytes,
-	? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key ? use-info: #6.305(crypto-coininfo), ; metadata on how the key is to be used ? path: #6.304(crypto-keypath),      ; metadata on how the key was derived )
+	? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key ? use-info: #6.305(crypto-coininfo), ; How the key is to be used ? origin: #6.304(crypto-keypath),    ; How the key was derived ? children: #6.304(crypto-keypath)   ; What children should/can be derived from this )

 ; If the `use-info` field is omitted, defaults (mainnet BTC key) are assumed.
-; If `cointype` and `path` are both present, then per [BIP44], the second path ; component's `child-index` must match `cointype`.
+; If `cointype` and `origin` are both present, then per [BIP44], the second path ; component's `child-index` must match `cointype`.

+; The `children` field may be used to specify what set of child keys should or can be derived from this key.
+This may include `child-index-range` or `child-index-wildcard` as its last component.
+Any components that specify hardened derivation will require the key be private.

 is-master = 1
-is-public = 2
+is-private = 2
 key-data = 3
 chain-code = 4
 use-info = 5
-path = 6
+origin = 6
+children = 7

 uint8 = uint .size 1
 key-data-bytes = bytes .size 33